GHG REDUCTION Toolkit

 - Streamline distribution networks to reduce emissions from the delivery of goods.

-- Increase the efficiency of store heating and lighting systems.
+- Increase the efficiency of facilities heating and lighting systems.

-- Reduce the amount of energy used to power store operations.
+- Reduce the amount of energy used to power facilities operations.

-- Utilize renewable energy sources to power store operations.
+- Utilize renewable energy sources to power facilities operations.

 - Invest in energy-efficient technologies.